iosifv/silence/README.md

 ## FAQ:

 **Q:** OMG!
-Are you serious, do you understand how bad it is to store ssh keys publicly?
+Are you serious, do you understand how bad it is to store ssh keys online?

 **A:** Yes, I get it, it's bad practice, but I preffer this over the pain of setting up my keys on each new machine I use.
 ##